Image

 United States

-We hope you'll join us in Santa Fe, New Mexico, for a 3-day, 3-night excursion, November 9–12, 2025!
+We hope you'll join us in Santa Fe, New Mexico, for a 3-day, 3-night excursion, November 10–13, 2026!
 We’ll explore the vibrant city center and the best of its historic and arts offerings, while learning about Cather’s time in New Mexico.
-We’ll discuss and share from Cather’s Death Comes for the Archbishop and The Professor’s House, as well as a host of selected outside readings, in addition to touring the Georgia O'Keefe Museum and San Ildefonso Pueblo, the New Mexico History Museum and the San Miguel Chapel and more.
+We’ll discuss and share from Cather’s Death Comes for the Archbishop and The Professor’s House, as well as a host of selected outside readings, in addition to touring the New Mexico History Museum, the Museum of International Folk Art, the San Miguel Chapel and so much more.
+A New Mexico Cultural Pass that covers admission to some of our excursions plus additional New Mexico cultural sites is included as part of this year's immersion package!
 Our time together will be hosted by the Inn of the Governors, located within walking distance of Santa Fe Plaza.

 Long considered a mecca for writers, artists, and travelers, Santa Fe continues to be a magnetic hub for creative pursuits as well as literary and cultural tourism.
 "Echoes of the Archbishop" explores the author's own experiences visiting Santa Fe and immersing herself in the rich history of the region.

 For more information about the Inn of the Governors, please consult their website.
-If you plan to arrive early or leave late and want to book an extra night, you will book with Inn of the Governors directly and we will do all we can to make sure you don't need to change rooms.
+If you are registered for a shared or private room and plan to arrive early or leave late and want to book an extra night, you will book with Inn of the Governors directly and we will do all we can to make sure you don't need to change rooms.

 For questions about the program, please contact director of education and engagement Rachel Olsen at rolsen@willacather.org